nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

 **[GoodAroundTheBeginning.java]** Write a method accepting a string and returning true if "good" appears either at index 0 or 1 of the given string (see String.startsWith() method).

 Examples:

 * goodAroundTheBeginning("good Sweet") → true
-* goodAroundTheBeginning(" good Sweet") → false
+* goodAroundTheBeginning(" good Sweet") → true
 * goodAroundTheBeginning("goo") → false

 The method has the following prototype: